aamrits/frontend-interview-questions/javascript-concepts.md

 </div>

 #### QA21
-### ☘️ Exploring Higher-order Functions and their role in functional programming
+### ☘️ Explain Higher-order Functions and their role in functional programming

 <div align="right">